jdart1/arasan-chess/README.md

 - Move overhead - value settable from 0 to 1000.
 This is a value in milliseconds that will be subtraced from the time available to make a move.
 It helps Arasan account for network or interface delays in calculating its time usage.
-- Use NNUE - use neural network evaluation.
-True or false.
 - NNUE File - the name of the neural network file to load.
 Currently assumed to be in the same directory as the Arasan engine executable.